mnberthe/aws-solutions-architect-associate-notes/README.md

    - Firewall for EC2 instances
    - Supports only Allow rules
    - __Stateful__ return traffic is automatically allowed,regardless of any rules
+   - __You can't delete the default security group, however, you can change the default SG rules__
+   - You can assign up to five security groups to the instance.

 ![image](https://user-images.githubusercontent.com/35028407/227431682-2fa029ab-e6c1-4211-a512-ddadf3f9d095.png)